port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

 - Entity Tracking - See all projects and their associated environments and feature flags.

-- Real time Synchronization of Infrastructure: Automatically synchronize projects, feature flags, and environments data from Launchdarkly into Port for centralized tracking and management.
+- Real time Synchronization of Infrastructure - Automatically synchronize projects, feature flags, and environments data from Launchdarkly into Port for centralized tracking and management.

 ## Prerequisites